As a sales professional, it’s incredibly important to understand how your customers feel about working with you. A bold claim, we know.

 Net Promoter Score (NPS) is a measurement of your customer’s willingness to recommend your product to their friends or co-workers.
 This gives you a holistic way to measure the satisfaction of your customers.

 A net promoter score is an index that ranges from -100 to 100, with a score over 60 being the gold standard.
 To figure out your NPS, you send a single question survey to your customers, post-closing when their buying journey has finished.

 The question to ask is some variation of “how likely are you to recommend us to your friends or family?”.
-The answer is given on a scale of 0-10, with 0 being not likely at all and 10 being very likely.
+The answer places on a scale of 0-10: 0 being not likely at all and 10 being very likely.

 To calculate your net promoter score, subtract the percentage of respondents that were detractors from the percentage that were promoters.